FLL-e/Notepadpp-Arduino/README.md

 ## Download Manually

 -# Download the respository
+-# Open the folder "arduino-udl" of this repository
 -# Copy a XML file of your favorite theme, and paste in <userDefineLangs/> folder of Notepad++.
 -# Restart Notepad++
 -# Open and test with .ino file (example.ino is included in repository)